 You think of your dog as a member of the family, but until you consider the similarities, you may not realize how close humans and dogs really are.
 Dogs share many characteristics with humans including emotions, brain and digestive systems, dietary needs and five senses.
 There are even some diseases that affect both humans and dogs.
-Comparing all the ways humans and dogs are alike, it is no wonder they are considered man's best friend.
+Comparing all the ways humans and dogs are alike, it's no wonder they're considered man's best friend.

 Human Characteristics of a Dog

 Both humans and dogs have monogastric digestive systems.
 That means that they each have only one stomach that secretes acid and breaks down the food they eat.
 The entire digestive system of both humans and dogs includes: